darkum1015/SimpleRESTApi/README.md

 NOTE: First Login -> Create DB -> Create User for DB ( modulus mongo user create "TestUser" )

 Run $ npm install in the root directory to get and install all project dependencies locally.

+$npm init - set main property to server.js

+Once all dependencies are setup, run $ node server.js to start server.